Jiffy peat pots have been a handy standby for gardeners for many, many decades.

 All of these perform better than peat moss as mulch because peat moss dries out easily and blows away.

-Peat Pots Alternatives Surprising Substitutes
+Alternatives To Jiffy Peat Pots and Surprising Substitutes

-Eggshells make an excellent substitute for peat pots.
-They are biodegradable, rich in calcium and absolutely free.
+Eggshells make an excellent substitute for Jiffy peat pots.
+They are biodegradable, rich in calcium, and absolutely free.
 All you have to do is save them up instead of throwing them away or tossing them into your compost heap.
 Even if you don’t use many (or any) eggs, you can ask your friends and relations to share theirs.

 There is no need to worry that the shell will wick moisture away from your plants’ roots.
 It will simply decompose and provide your plant with valuable calcium.